Skip to main content

 200OK – New service token returned in key

-400Bad Request – Invalid token, missing parameters, or token already expired
+400Bad Request – Missing parameters, invalid key format, not a service token, or token already expired

 Possible Errors